 Virtual token economies

 If you do feel like your students could benefits from a token economy, a lot of teachers have seen success with implementing virtual token economies.
 People have gotten really creative, using platforms like Google Slides and Boom Learning to deliver tokens to be used for backup reinforcers.
 You can easily keep a small window open with the token economies while presenting lessons in the same window.
 To be frank, one of the things I don’t love about the virtual token economies is that they can be tricky to run when you’re working with a small groups.
 I have also noticed that, when sharing multiple windows on a screen, it can make the original window look really small.
 A window on a 14” monitor is suddenly 5”.
 If you do choose to use a token economy virtually, I recommend using Boom Learning to utilize it.
-I actually have a freebie for a 3, 4, and 5 star token economies.
+I actually have a resource of behavior visuals hosted on the Boom Learning website.

 Other types of token economies